kiddom/open-academic-format/versions/00/oaf-00.md

 * date - Date and time this file was created, or updated.
 Must be [RFC 3339](https://tools.ietf.org/html/rfc3339) compliant.
 * language - Default language for the content described by this file.
 * languages - Languages available in the content described by this file.
 If **language** is omitted, the first language in this list shall be considered the default.

+### License

+We're envisioning GPLv3 as the license for this specification.

 ### Asset